 Broadly-speaking, stone tiles can be broken down into two types.
 It’s important to identify which natural stone you have so you can ensure you care for your stone correctly and begin any cleaning task.

 The first, calcareous, have a high calcium content, and can be sensitive if exposed to pungent chemical cleaners.
 This includes travertine, marble and limestone.
 Always be very careful to remove any spillages of products that have very high alkaline or acidic content quickly.
-If you have protected your stone with the appropriate sealer this will provide sufficient time to wipe away any spillages before they react with the surface of your stone and protect against staining.
+If you have protected your stone with the appropriate stone sealer this will provide sufficient time to wipe away any spillages before they react with the surface and protect against staining.

 The second variety, siliceous, are predominantly composed of silica.
 Quite often, these tiles will be much easier to clean and less reactive when exposed to chemicals.
 Siliceous tiles include slate, granite and quartzite.
 As Siliceous stones do not react as quickly to acidic products such as vinegar and lemon however, it is advisable not to leave acidic products on the stone for more than a few hours, as other minerals within the stone may still react.
 Sealing your stone with the appropriate sealer will enhance the beauty of your stone and repel water, oil and grease from the surface.